Port Channeling on Linux Server Hosts

 Configuring Port Channel

 This section discusses a set of sample port channel configuration files.
-In the Linux interface configuration files, a bond interface consists of a master interface and one or more slave (secondary) interfaces.
+In the Linux interface configuration files, a bond interface consists of a bond interface and one or more member (secondary) interfaces.

 Note: Port channeling can only be configured using the Linux server’s interface configuration files.
 This configuration is not supported on Avi Vantage.